dhruv-aggarwal92/bodmas_from_raw/README.md

 # bodmas_from_raw

 This code does not use any inbuild function to solve an equation.
-The equation is logically solved
+The bordmas equation is completely logically solved